raulmelof/raulmelof/README.md

 ### 🌱 Key Engineering Concepts

 - **Algorithm and Data Structure Analysis:** Implementation and performance study of sorting algorithms and balanced trees (AVL and Red-Black) in C, as seen in the `eda2_sorts` and `eda2_arvores` projects.
-- **Software Engineering and Object-Oriented Programming:** Design and development of a complete system in Java in the `apo1_petadopt` project, applying OOP principles to create a cohesive and maintainable software architecture.
+- **Software Engineering and Object-Oriented Programming:** Design and development of a complete system in Java (`apo1_petadopt`), applying OOP principles to create a cohesive and maintainable software architecture.
-- **Web Development:** Creation of applications and institutional websites like `wnnb_site`, using PHP, JavaScript, HTML, and CSS to deliver functional and responsive solutions.
+- **Full-Stack Web Development:** Creation of web applications, from back-end development with PHP to the implementation of responsive interfaces with HTML, CSS, and JavaScript.
-- **Software Quality and Testing:** Interest and academic background in the software lifecycle, aiming to ensure the robustness, performance, and reliability of systems through effective testing.
+- **Systems Programming in C:** Development of applications with file manipulation and memory management, demonstrating a solid foundation in low-level programming (`projeto_eda1`).

 ---